fourTheorem/slic-watch/README.md

 ### ECS / Fargate

-ECS alarms are created for:
+ECS alarms are created for Fargate or EC2 clusters:
 1. Memory Utilization
 2. CPU Utilization